 Half Day Workshops

 Half Day CS Workshops will be scheduled periodically.
 Information on how to sign up can be found HERE.
 Or contact Liane Freeman at ude.adhfnull@enailnameerf.

 - Scratch or Python Coding Workshop - ‘hackathon’ style

 - Physical Computing using the micro:bit and Arduino

 - Integrating Coding in the K-5 Classroom

 - Integrating Coding in the Middle School Classroom

-The KCI Computer Science program has a STRONG record of success: 100 % of teachers who attended the KCI computer science workshops recommended them.
-Sample testimonials below show the positive review from teachers who have attended previous workshops.
+The KCI Computer Science program has a STRONG record of success.
+Sample testimonials below show the positive reviews from teachers who have attended previous workshops.